Interactive Keynote Address

 As a result of this professional development series, teachers will be prepared to:

-Develop their students’ mathematical language and discourse which will stretch their conceptual thinking and contribute to greater problem solving and critical thinking skills.
+Students will stretch their conceptual thinking which will contribute to greater problem solving and critical thinking skills.

 1. Vocabulary strategies using multiple modalities and language domains (reading, writing, listening, speaking) for key academic terms.